Skip to content

 +

 Yes, we recommend cutting them down to 3-6 inches before you pot them up and store them for the winter.
 Make sure that you do not plant them too deeply once you have repotted them.
-The soil should be right in like with the root stock.
+The soil should be level with the root stock.

 Do I need to water my mums over the winter?